emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

 3. **Part C**: iRODS
    * Set up iRODS within your terminal and upload/download data.

+We may run into errors, but that's just part of the workspace set up time sink.
+It is painful at first, but once you are set up, it is worth it!

 # Part A: Terminal

 Your terminal will look and act differently depending on your operating system (OS).
 Most scientific computing is done on [Linux](https://www.linux.org/), so that will be the focus of this tutorial.